Romans 1: Apostasy of the Gospel “General Revelation”

 Acts 17:34 (KJV) Howbeit certain men clave unto him, and believed: among the which [was] Dionysius the Areopagite, and a woman named Damaris, and others with them.

 Remember, that a Christian who takes this as salvation through believing God through natural revelation is a Christian that makes the gospel superfluous.
 It is not superfluous, as I explained, when it reflects the highest Holy standard of spiritual faith.
-If natural revelation was all that was needed, we don’t need Christ.
+If natural revelation was all that was needed, we don’t need Christ, so we cant conclude that we need natural revelation to set up the gospel argument.
+The Christ argument illuminates the natural world as a product of God, not the other way around.

 It does not matter what your background is, your feelings and senses, your family story, your education, your cultural influences, what’s in your head and heart.
-This revelation is designed to break the stranglehold of them on anyone and remake them new.
-There is no need to appeal to the ontological argument until later, when your faith is taking off, and then only for strengthening of what has already been established transcendently.
+It does not matter if you adamantly deny God or not.
+This New Revelation is designed to break the stranglehold of them, on anyone, and remake them new.
+There is no need to appeal to the ontological argument until later, when your faith is taking off, and then only for strengthening of what has already been established transcendently by the messianic revelation.

 The prophecy that man makes is a false one, and a deal with the devil, by grounding faith in anything other than a particular special revelation (not a particular general revelation of the Bible).
 If we do, we may start with good intentions, but it dooms theology in the end.
 We end up relegating Scripture as the equal or inferior to autosuggestion while assuring that this inferior one remains spoken of with seriousness and piety that belongs only to God’s Word.

-It is also inadmissible that all one needs for real beleif is beleif in some strange guy claiming that a messiah rose from the dead.
+Not is it admissible that all one needs for real belief is belief in some strange guy like Paul stating that a messiah rose from the dead.
 The passage here does not suggest immediacy of a decision on the part of the believers but implies that Paul took his chance to explain with more detail first.
-Because the entire discourse is not recorded, assumed is that all Paul said was recorded.
-However, even if this is not the case, and a decision was made immediately after the conclusion of Paul’s very brief speech, belief was still based not upon the preaching of a general gospel or general conception of the Word of God or an unexplained miracle, but specifically on beleif in the prophetic revelation of Christ (vss.
+Because the entire discourse is not recorded, assumed is that the essence of Paul’s preaching was was recorded.
+But even if this is not the case, and a decision was made immediately after the conclusion of Paul’s very brief speech, belief was still based not upon the preaching of a general gospel or general conception of the Word of God or an unexplained miracle, but specifically on belief in the prophetic revelation of Christ (vss.
 30-31).
 If that detail was not given by Paul, so what?
 We know that at some point it must be if a real truth-seeker is to find God.

 What happens after this is every bit as explanatory of the event than the event itself.
 Let us establish the subject context in a particular stream of Scripture.
 Paul uses this introduction: